 Can be doubled for additional insulation.
-Also protects ears, mouth and nose.
-Double layer resists condensation formation.
+Also protects the ears, mouth, and nose.
+The double layer resists condensation formation.
 The fleece material feels great against skin.

-Neck fit is tighter than expected.
 Material can shed and fall apart at seams.
-Breathability is an issue for some users.

 Even with a heavy coat, the winter chill can find a way to seep inside and leave you shivering.
 A neck warmer is the perfect solution to braving the frosty months.
 Unlike a scarf, a neck warmer is a continuous piece of fabric, so there are no gaps to let the cold in and no risk of it blowing off on a windy day.